LucaCanali/sparkMeasure/docs/Flight_recorder_mode.md

 --conf spark.hadoop.fs.s3a.impl="org.apache.hadoop.fs.s3a.S3AFileSystem" \
 --conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderStageMetrics \
 --conf spark.sparkmeasure.outputFormat=json_to_hadoop \
---conf spark.sparkmeasure.outputFilename="s3a://test/myout1_$(date +%s).json" \
+--conf spark.sparkmeasure.outputFilename="s3a://test/myoutput_$(date +%s).json" \
 --class org.apache.spark.examples.SparkPi \
 examples/jars/spark-examples_2.12-3.0.0-SNAPSHOT.jar 10
 ```

 ### Recording metrics at Task granularity in Flight Recorder mode
-To record metrics at the task execution level granularity add these conf to spark-submit.
+Use this to record metrics at the task execution level granularity.
 This can potentially generate large amounts of data in the driver.
 Consider using stage-level granularity first.
+The usage is almost the same as for the stage metrics mode described above, just change
+`FlightRecorderStageMetrics` with `FlightRecorderTaskMetrics`.
+The configuration parameters applicable to Flight recorder mode for Task granularity are:

    ```
    --conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderTaskMetrics